About Gold Darjeeling:

-Made in late summer, at the oldest tea factory in Darjeeling established in 1888.
-The tea garden is located along the Mechi river which runs along bordering Nepal and also employs workers from the Nepalese village of Antu.
+Gold Darjeeling is a fine, rare, gold-tipped leaf varietal from the acclaimed tea-growing region of Mirik valley, Darjeeling, India.
+It is made in late summer, at the oldest tea factory in Darjeeling, which was established in 1888.
+The tea garden is located along the Mechi river, bordering Nepal, and also employs workers from the Nepalese village of Antu.

-Grown at an elevation of 1800 meters, Gold Darjeeling is from one of the highest elevation tea gardens in the region.
+Grown at an elevation of 1800 meters, Gold Darjeeling is from one of the highest-elevation tea gardens in the region.
 Higher elevation tea plants grow more slowly and generally have more complexity in their flavor.

 After the newly sprouted leaves have been plucked, they are withered over warm air for a few hours to reduce moisture.
 Once a suitable suppleness is achieved in the leaves, a delicate rolling of the leaves is performed.
 The leaves begin to oxidize (change color from green to dark) and the flavor develops.
-Finally, the leaves are oven baked to complete the process.
+Finally, the leaves are oven-baked to complete the process.

-Flavor Profile: Smooth, buttery, honey texture.
+Smooth, buttery, honey texture.
 Full-bodied brew with pleasant rose, muscatel grape like aroma.

 |Water Temp °F (°C)||Steep Time (minutes)||Number of Infusions||Quantity of Leaf (tsp / 8oz water)|